Quick Answer

 Q: Can I eat vegetable sushi rolls?

 A: Yes.
-Vegetable sushi rolls (cucumber, avocado, pickled vegetables) are entirely safe during pregnancy and carry no contamination risk.
+Vegetable sushi rolls (cucumber, avocado, pickled vegetables) are generally considered safe during pregnancy and carry very low contamination risk per current FDA data.
 They provide fiber and micronutrients without pathogenic exposure.

 Q: What if I accidentally ate raw fish sushi?